superstarlifter/doc/docs/getting_started/dashboards.md

 ## Dashboards

-Dashboards allow you to visualize data through charts, tables, and KPIs
+Dashboards allow you to visualize data through charts, tables, and KPIs.

 ### Access a dashboard: